 The petition will include information such as the mental or physical condition of the proposed ward, how they are currently being cared for and the reasons for filing the petition.

 There will be a hearing before a judge.
-To safeguard the incapacitated adult’s right to due process, they are entitled to notice of, and ability to attend all legal proceedings.
+To safeguard the incapacitated adult’s right to due process, they are entitled to notice of all legal proceedings and can attend the proceedings.
 In addition, the incapacitated adult may obtain representation by an attorney, present evidence, and confront and cross-examine all witnesses.

 A judge will make the final determination as to whether to have a guardian/conservator appointed.